Business resources

 Every company has its own unique culture or collective personality that's usually apparent, both internally and externally, in the atmosphere, environment and output of the business.
 Culture defines the way employees conduct themselves, shapes interactions with one another, and influences the output and presentation of the work completed.
 All of these factors impact our enjoyment of work and our motivation to carry out our work.
 A toxic culture is usually evidenced by high employee turnover and low morale.
 New employees are influenced by the root cause, and the problems can persist for years.

 A strong, fun, supportive culture takes time to develop, and it will be heavily influenced by the other factors on this list.
 Promoting transparency and autonomy is important.
 When a business enables employees to be a part of the business and its decisions, they are far more invested in its outcomes, vision and mission.
+Innovation management and the power of asking employees for their ideas play a crucial role in this process, as it not only fosters creativity but also demonstrates that the organization values its employees' input.
+By implementing effective idea management systems, companies can tap into their workforce's collective intelligence, driving innovation and enhancing employee engagement.
 Leaders should talk with employees and not to employees, acting as a mentor that helps them feel more appreciated and supported and fostering a sense of belonging.

 The organisations that retain their staff and improve performance are the ones that integrate the five FLARE elements into their workplace.
 The pandemic has shown us that employees are not just automatons but human beings with personal needs and family concerns that have to be taken into account.